 Urinary tract infection

-A urinary tract infection (UTI) is a bacterial infection in the urethra, bladder or kidneys.
-The urethra is the tube that helps bring the wee out of the body.
+A urinary tract infection (UTI) is a bacterial infection in the urethra (tube that helps bring the wee out of the body), bladder or kidneys.

 UTIs are more common in children under 12 months old, especially girls.
 They can happen when bacteria travels up the urinary tract.